XKolz/DjangoAuth/readme.md

 A common practice is to list all your project dependencies in a requirements.txt file.
 You can create this file by running:
         pip freeze > requirements.txt

+Now to host your django project
+Install Gunicorn:

+Gunicorn is a Python WSGI HTTP Server for UNIX.
+It will serve your Django application. pip install gunicorn

+A Procfile is a text file in the root directory of your application that tells Render how to run your application.

+web: gunicorn myproject.wsgi

+4. Create a runtime.txt:

+Specify the Python version you want to use by creating a runtime.txt file in the root directory of your project.

+5.Configure settings.py:

+Update your settings.py to support Render's environment:

+Allow all hosts:
+ALLOWED_HOSTS = ['*']

+Configure static files:
+import os

+STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')

+Use dj-database-url to parse the database URL from environment variables: pip install dj-database-url

+import dj_database_url

+DATABASES['default'] = dj_database_url.config(conn_max_age=600, ssl_require=True)

+Set DEBUG to False for production:
+DEBUG = False

+Install whitenoise:

+Whitenoise helps with serving static files.

+pip install whitenoise

+Update MIDDLEWARE in settings.py:
+MIDDLEWARE = [
+    'whitenoise.middleware.WhiteNoiseMiddleware',
+    # ... other middleware
+]

+Update STATICFILES_STORAGE:
+STATICFILES_STORAGE = 'whitenoise.storage.CompressedManifestStaticFilesStorage'